Click on a tab below for adjacent FAQ's.

 Submit a paper!

 Look over the research writing that you have done or are doing for your courses.
 Is there an excellent paper, one that involves original thought, research, and good writing?
-Is there a faculty member with whom you would like to work to polish the paper or do research that might turn into a paper to submit to Beacon?
-If so, talk to the faculty mentor, check out the 2013 Submission Guidelines and the information on this web site, and submit your paper through the online form by March 1, 2013.
+Is there a faculty member with whom you would like to work to polish the paper or do research that might become a research paper to submit to Beacon?
+If so, talk to the faculty mentor, check out the 2015 Submission Guidelines and the information on this web site, and submit your paper via email to email@example.com.
+The subject heading must include BEACON and the student’s full name.
+The faculty mentor must be cc’d.

 There is a $100 prize for the outstanding paper in each of the academic categories.
-Also, to be a Beacon scholar is a fine addition to your resume.
+Also, being a Beacon scholar is a fine addition to your resume.

 First, find a faculty mentor to work with (probably the professor who assigned the paper, but it can be any professor who is willing and with whom you want to work).
 The paper should be one that involves research and original thinking.
 Next, work with your mentor to polish the paper and get it ready for submission.
 Pick a category that fits your paper, and then follow the guidelines to submit.